 Dropbox features three plans, with the Basic option free.
-The Pro plan starts at $9.99 per month and the Business plan is $15 per month per user.
+The Standard plan starts at $15 per month and the Advanced plan is $25 per month per user.
 The Basic plan gives you 2 GB of space and is quite sufficient for personal use.
-As you and your client require more space, you may want the 100 GB that the Pro plan offers.
-For the Business plan, you have unlimited storage for five or more users.
+As you and your client require more space, you may want the 5 TB that the Standard plan offers.
+For the Advanced plan, you have unlimited storage for three or more users.

 Sharing.
 When you want to share a folder and its contents you can do so one of two ways.
 From your computer’s file system simply right-click on a folder and select 'Share' (you’ll see a small Dropbox icon beside it).
 Alternatively, from within the browser-based version of Dropbox simply right-click on a folder and select Shared folder options.

 Revision History.
 Dropbox has a revision history which tracks changes made to the document and when they were made and by whom.
 To see a history of changes, simply right-click on a file and select Previous versions.

 Selective Sync.
 When you add Dropbox to a new computer, your entire Dropbox account will sync across.
 If you don’t want all of the folders, simply use the Selective Sync Feature to only sync certain folders.